KrishDevCrafting/Javascript-Practise/Dom/notes.md

 First, it is a global object for JavaScript code, as described in the chapter Global object.
 Second, it represents the “browser window” and provides methods to control it.

+DOM node classes
+The root of the hierarchy is EventTarget, that is inherited by Node, and other DOM nodes inherit from it.

+Here’s the picture, explanations to follow: